mksambell/band_website_hot_gin_swing/README.md

 - A contact form.
 When submitted a [enquiry receipt](contact-received.html) page displays
 - There is a link to a [privacy policy](privacy.html) in the footer

-Notes:
-- The band's name and logo will appear fixed in the top left of the navbar.
-- Social media links will appear in the navbar and in the footer.
-- Contact information and/or a contact form will also appear above the footer on every page to make this information easily accessible.

 [Back to top](#contents)

 ## Wireframes